joncgoodwin/sb/README.md

 This R and javascript code reads a citation report from Web of Science that has been manually processed (header removed, graphs removed) and creates d3.js graph intended to show "sleeping beauties," articles that go a relatively long time before starting to accumulate citations.

-For more detail, see [this post](http://jgoodwin.net/blog/sleeping-beauties) and (Kieran Healy's post)[https://kieranhealy.org/blog/archives/2015/06/27/sleeping-beauties-in-philosophy/].
+For more detail, see [this post](http://jgoodwin.net/blog/sleeping-beauties) and [Kieran Healy's post](https://kieranhealy.org/blog/archives/2015/06/27/sleeping-beauties-in-philosophy/).

 #Usage